10up/headstartwp/docs/documentation/01-Getting Started/headless-config.md

 The code snippet above does not implement pre-fetching, which you probably want to.
 Check out the [pre-fetching docs](/learn/data-fetching/prefetching) for instructions.
 :::caution

 It is also possible to specify a function for 'customTaxonomies', when doing so the default taxonomies will be passed to the function.
-This can be used for instance to enable category path matching.
+This can be used for instance to enable archive path matching.

 ```js title="headless.config.js"
 module.exports = {